Dr Tom Goodfellow

 Telephone (international) +44 114 222 6913

-I joined the department of Urban Studies and Planning as a Lecturer in 2013.
+I joined the department of Urban Studies and Planning as a Lecturer in 2013, and was promoted to Senior Lecturer in January 2017.
 Prior to this, from 2010-2013 I was a Teaching Fellow at the London School of Economics and Political Science in the Department of International Development, where also I undertook my PhD (completed in 2012).
 Whilst studying for the PhD I was an advisor to Oxfam GB on urban development issues as part of a collaborative ESRC studentship, and a Research Associate of the DFID-funded Crisis States Research Centre.
 I have an interdisciplinary academic background, with an undergraduate degree in Social and Political Sciences from the University of Cambridge and an MSc in International Relations from the LSE.
 At Sheffield I try to maintain interdisciplinary engagement both within the department and beyond, as a Research Associate of the Sheffield Institute for International Development and Sheffield Political Economy Research Institute.

 My research interests centre on the politics of urban development and planning in the global South, especially sub-Saharan Africa.
 I am especially interested in the processes of bargaining and negotiation – both explicit and implicit, formal and informal – that shape different paths of urban transformation in the developing world.
 My research has focused on issues such as how urban informal workers engage with elites in conflictual and collusive ways to secure their livelihoods and bring about (or resist) urban change; the relationship between evolving urban landscapes, political coalitions and property tax regimes; the interplay of formal and informal institutional systems for governing urban land and infrastructure; and violence and protest as forms of urban political engagement.
 Much of my work is based on comparative case study approaches to understanding cities and urban phenomena.
 I strongly believe in the value of both geographic and historical comparison for understanding the drivers of urban development and change.